 Blue Rock Water Company is pleased to report that your drinking water complies with federal and state drinking water quality standards.
-This report summarizes the company's 2023 water quality testing program.
-We regret to report that our Aqua Hills-Marysville water system had one coliform present result last year.
+This report summarizes the company's 2024 water quality testing program.
+We are pleased to report that our Aqua Hills-Marysville water system had no maximum contaminant level exceedances last year.